Steinkjer Municipality: General information

-On 1 January 2018, the municipality joined the rest of the old Nord-Trøndelag county to the newly formed Trøndelag county.
+On 1 January 2018, Steinkjer Municipality was switched from the old Nord-Trøndelag county to the newly-formed Trøndelag county.

-On 1 January 2020, the municipality of Steinkjer and the neighboring municipality of Verran merged to form a new, larger municipality of Steinkjer.
+On 1 January 2020, Steinkjer Municipality and most of the neighboring Verran Municipality were merged to form a new, larger Steinkjer Municipality.

 Toponymy

 The municipality (originally the town) is named after the old Steinkjer farm (Steinker) since the town was built on the site of the old farm.
 The first element is steinn (m) which means "stone" or "rock".
-The last element is ker (n) which means a "barrier made for catching fish".
+The last element is ker (n) which means a "barrier made for catching fish" or "container".

 Coat of arms

 The current coat of arms was approved in October 2018 for use starting on 1 January 2020 after the merger of Steinkjer and Verran municipalities (these arms were previously the arms for Verran from 1987 until 2019).
 The official blazon is "Azure, a boat with raised square sail and topsail argent" (I blått en sølv båt med råseil og toppseil).
 This means the arms have a blue field (background) and the charge is a Veranjekt (boat) with a raised square sail and topsail.
 The boat has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
-The design was chosen to symbolize the historical importance of boating and boat-building for the area.
+The design was chosen to symbolize the historical importance of boating and boatbuilding for the area.
 The Veranjekt (literally translated as "a yacht from Verran") is a type of boat has been built in Verran for centuries.
 The arms were designed by Rolf Tidemann.
 The municipal flag has the same design as the coat of arms.

 The previous coat of arms was originally granted on 8 March 1957 to the town of Steinkjer.
 Then on 14 March 1964, they were re-granted to the newly enlarged Steinkjer Municipality.
 They were in use until 1 January 2020 when the municipality was enlarged again and a new coat of arms was put into use.
 The official blazon was "Azure, a mullet of six argent" (På blå bunn en sølv stjerne med seks odder).
 This means the arms had a blue field (background) and the charge was a six-pointed star.
 The star had a tincture of argent which meant it was commonly colored white, but if it was made out of metal, then silver was used.
 The original meaning of the star was that six main roads crossed in the town of Steinkjer.
 After the municipal reorganization in 1964, the arms were re-granted, but the meaning was slightly changed.
 The town of Steinkjer now formed the centre of the municipality and the points were directed to the six other districts (former municipalities) in the new, large Steinkjer Municipality.
 The six districts were Beitstad, Egge, Kvam, Ogndal, Sparbu, and Stod.
 The arms were designed by Hallvard Trætteberg.
 The municipal flag had the same design as the coat of arms.